sreejesh79/sreejesh79/README.md

 # Solution Architect #
 ## About ##
-An experienced and successful player, with proven abilities and excellent track record of building Web, Desktop & Mobile applications, delivering projects for clients with high quality and on time, both in India and abroad and managing teams which work across multiple projects and domains.
-He is currently the Founder and CEO of Kriyatma Infotainment LLP, a software and entertainment consultancy firm.<br/>
+An experienced and successful software developer with a proven track record in building web, desktop, and mobile applications.
+I have consistently delivered high-quality projects on time for clients both in India and internationally.
+As the Founder and CEO of Kriyatma Infotainment LLP, a consultancy firm specializing in software and entertainment, I effectively manage teams across multiple projects and domains, ensuring excellence in execution and innovation.<br/>
  * 20+ years of experience in Edu-Tech, and Fin-Tech,  providing Saas Solutions, Web, Desktop and Mobile applications, Client Services & Project Management.
  * 10 years of experience in MEAN Stack & 7 years of experience in MERN Stack Full stack Development.
  * Hands on experience with providing full stack SaaS solutions which includes both web and mobile applications.